-Equity-On April 28, 2023, PGE entered into an equity distribution agreement under which it could sell up to \$300 million of its common stock through at the market offering programs.
-As of June 30, 2023, pursuant to the terms of the equity distribution agreement, PGE entered into separate forward sale agreements with forward counterparties and under such agreements, the Company could have physically settled by delivering 172,033 shares to the counterparty in exchange for cash of \$8 million.
+Equity-On April 28, 2023, PGE entered into an equity distribution agreement under which it could sell up to \$300 million of its common stock through at-the-market offering programs.
+In 2023, pursuant to the terms of the equity distribution agreement, PGE entered into separate forward sale agreements with forward counterparties.
+In March 2024, the Company issued 1,714,972 shares pursuant to the agreements and received net proceeds of \$78 million, settling all forward sale agreements in place.
 Any proceeds from the issuances of common stock will be used for general corporate purposes and investments in renewables and non-emitting dispatchable capacity.